Angelonius/Project-Lantaka/README.md

 v.1.2: Added in the Lantaka for the Sultanate of Sulu.

 v.1.3: Added in the Arcabuceros de Pampanga for Filipinas and the Mappiang Bayani for Tondo.

+v.1.4: Updated Sulu's Lantaka alongside the Arcabuceros de Pampanga and the Mappiang Bayani.